Definitions

 Lust -an immoral, illicit, unrighteous, or unholy desire or appetite.

-Maranatha – is an Aramaic phrase that appears only once in the Bible.
-Read 1 Corinthians 16:22 It means, “Come our Lord!”
+Maranatha – is an Aramaic phrase that appears only once in the Bible, Read 1 Corinthians 16:22 it means, “Come our Lord!”

 Mercy – is the release from the penalty or punishment that you deserve.
 This is forgiveness.